eyaammar12/AuraHealth/README.md

   - `api/`: Handles REST endpoints and request/response flow.
   - `ai_engine/`: Manages AI logic and provider abstractions.
   - `triage/`: Contains rules and logic for risk assessment.
-- **Provider Factory Pattern**: A clean abstraction layer allowing the system to switch between `MockProvider` and `GeminiProvider` without changing business logic.
+**AI Service Abstraction**: A clean service layer that encapsulates the Google Gemini AI (using `gemini-flash-latest`), ensuring high-speed and structured medical analysis.
-- **Service Layer**: Business logic is decoupled from views to ensure maintainability.
+- **Service Layer**: Business logic is decoupled from views to ensure maintainability and safety enforcement.
 - **Serializers**: Strict input validation and structured data formatting using DRF.

 ---